orperry/wd-exam/readme.md

    You can leave the applications run during the exam.
 Any change you'll make to the code will be reloaded automatically.
    You can restart applications by running the same command again.

-## Task #2 Login Form (client)
+## 2 Login Form
 Implement login form in `login.component.html` file.
-Each field should validate its input (valid email, non-empty password).
+Each field should have input validation.
-* Email field.
+* Email field (email should be valid)
-* Password field.
+* Password field (password should not be empty)
-* Login button.
+* Login button

 Sample form: